 Bowtie diagrams do not model parallel controls specifically.

-This is a trade off between being analytically correct and being an easily understandable
+This is a trade-off between being analytically correct and being an easily understandable tool.

-It is not uncommon for controls to be depicted which are not independent.
+It is not uncommon for controls to be represented which are not independent.

 As with parallel controls, these dependencies degrade the validity of counting controls.